openhab/org.openhab.binding.zwave/doc/benext/alarmsound_0_0.md

 ### Group 1: Association group 1

 Changes the LED on the device
-When the device receives an binary switch/ basic report, this will update the LED
+<p&gtWhen the device receives an binary switch/ basic report, this will update the LED</p&gt

 Association group 1 supports 1 node.

 ### Group 2: Association group 2

 The alarm sound reports it status to the associated devices
-- In case the device gets unplugged this shall send Alarm report (code 3, Triggered).

-- When the device is connected to the power, this shall send an Alarm report (code 3, off).

-- When the device is truned of by clicking on the button, this shall send a Switch binary (off).

-- When the device gets unplugged the standard "power offline" sound is on, the device will send a Switch binary report (on).

-When the Device is connected to a powersupply, the device will say it has connection to the associated devices in group 2. when the connection is succesful the led will be on for 1 second.
+<p&gt- In case the device gets unplugged this shall send Alarm report (code 3, Triggered).</p&gt <p&gt- When the device is connected to the power, this shall send an Alarm report (code 3, off).</p&gt <p&gt- When the device is truned of by clicking on the button, this shall send a Switch binary (off).</p&gt <p&gt- When the device gets unplugged the standard "power offline" sound is on, the device will send a Switch binary report (on).</p&gt <p&gtWhen the Device is connected to a powersupply, the device will say it has connection to the associated devices in group 2. when the connection is succesful the led will be on for 1 second.
 If the device cannot make a connection the led will blink 6 times.
-If the led doesn't go on there is no device in this association group.
+If the led doesn't go on there is no device in this association group.</p&gt

 Association group 2 supports 1 node.